BhoomiGohil/Bakery-Demo/README.md

 1. **Install the Live Server extension:**
    Open Visual Studio Code Go to the Extensions view by clicking on the square icon on the left sidebar or pressing Ctrl+Shift+X Search for "Live Server" and click Install

-2. Once installed, right-click on index.html and select "Open with Live Server".
+2. Once installed, right-click on index.html under HTML folder and select "Open with Live Server".

 This will open the project in your browser, and changes made to the code will be reflected automatically.